Coiot/cbr-main/src/albums/others/epsiode1.md

   - scene_number: 21
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode1-scene21.jpg
-    narration: "<p>Below are Jakarta, Timor-Leste, and the long awaited Yolngu.
+    narration: "<p>Below are Indonesia, Timor-Leste, and the long awaited Yolngu.
 No disguising the fact that Timor-Leste has the worst starting location this season, being in a small island close to two competitors with naval biases.
-Yolngu has a large stretch of Australia to themselves, but Jakarta might decide to take some of their turf as soon as they dust off Timor-Leste. </p>"
+Yolngu has a large stretch of Australia to themselves, but Indonesia might decide to take some of their turf as soon as they dust off Timor-Leste. </p>"
   - scene_number: 22
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode1-scene22.jpg